-- Demultiplexer is a combinational circuit that allows the single data input on any one output lines out of many output lines. - The information is received through the single input and directed to be available on one output line. - The output line on which data input will be available depends on the bit value of selection inputs. - It has two types of inputs named as data input(single) and selection inputs and number of output lines.. - Basically, demultiplexer is designated by 1xM or 1:M multiplexer.
-Where n=Number of selection inputs
+- \Demultiplexer is a combinational circuit that allows the single data input on any one output lines out of many output lines. - \The information is received through the single input and directed to be available on one output line. - \The output line on which data input will be available depends on the bit value of selection inputs. - \It has two types of inputs named as data input(single) and selection inputs and number of output lines... - \Basically, demultiplexer is designated by 1xM or 1:M multiplexer.
+Where - M=2n=Number of output lines - n=Number of selection inputs - \Demultiplexer is also known as one to many selector.